 If you have been subject to stalking, abuse, or threats of abuse, call Miller Bowles Cushing today at (704) 810-1400.

-Defining Abuse & Stalking
+Restraining Orders for Abuse & Stalking

 In 2004, the North Carolina General Assembly enacted a Chapter in the North Carolina General Statutes that provided remedies to victims of stalking, abuse, or non-consensual sexual conduct.